 Look, I get it.
 You wish to be in a better place, have a better job… a better life.
 You want to feel better about… well, everything.
 You may want to chuck your day job in favor of pursuing your passions and your dreams.
 I’m with you.
 That’s awesome!
 I say do it… I did.

-This type of mentality is the RockStarWay™ – and it’s only a rare few who actually follow through.
+This type of mentality is rare, and only a few actually follow through and do it.

 My issue is calling any decisions that you make “god’s will for your life.”
 It’s your will, your decision-making process, your intentions, your plans, your desires, and your dreams.
 You’re dressing it up with god’s stamp of approval because to many, this somehow makes it more believable; more authentic.
 Anything that “god” approves carries more weight right?
 Labeling it “obedience to god” is a technique people use to rationalize and justify doing what they really want to do, whether good ideas or not, to make themselves feel better about taking the risks.
 If there’s some “higher purpose” involved, well then, it HAS to be a good idea and therefore “god’s will.”